dustinpfister/blog_posts/_posts/threejs-examples-cube-stack.md

 layout: post
 categories: three.js
 id: 982
-updated: 2022-04-29 11:17:22
+updated: 2022-04-30 13:16:53
-version: 1.1
+version: 1.2
 ---

 A long time ago now I made a cube stack module that I used in my post on the orographic camera.
 As of late I was doing some editing and while doing so fixed up the source code a little for that post, but now I am thinking that this cube stack model should be the main event for one of my threejs example posts.
+So I copied over the current state if the cube stack module into a new folder, and started making some chances to it just for the sake of having a little fun, and to lay down a ground work for even more features with this.

 <!-- more -->